ElizEsparza/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/01.user-manual/user-manual.md

 ![Gesture detections printed in the Serial Monitor.](assets/nano33BS_07_printing_values.png)

+- **Click here for the full tutorial: [Gesture Recognition with the Nano 33 BLE Sense](https://docs.arduino.cc/tutorials/nano-33-ble-sense/gesture-sensor/)**

-## Temperature and Humidity Sensor
+### Temperature and Humidity Sensor

 The HTS221 is an ultra-compact sensor for relative humidity and temperature.
 We will use the I2C protocol to communicate with the sensor and get data from it.
 The sensor's range of different values are the following: